What is a one-page website or one-pager?

 One-pagers are not as widely used as the classic ones, mostly because they can’t be used for companies that intend to have a lot of content.
 That’s why one of the disadvantages of a one-page website is its limited space.

 Prioritizing your content, making it simple but informative is crucial.
-If you decided to create a one-pager, then you should learn how to maximize its efficiency.
+If you decided to create a one-page website, then you should learn how to maximize its efficiency.

 If you want to create an online portfolio, then your purpose might be generating new leads and converting them into clients.
-Or, if you make a single-page event promotion website, then your goal is to generate more ticket sales.
+Or, if you make a single-page website for event promotion, then your goal is to generate more ticket sales.

 It doesn’t matter what industry you’re in, make sure to create your site content based on your main purpose.
 Especially, when you’re limited in space.
 Having your main purpose in mind, you will create more targeted content that will help you accomplish your goals.